Travelling overseas? How using your card abroad affects your account.

 Why do you need to tell us about your travel plans?

 It's really important to tell us your travel plans as this will reduce the possibility of your credit cards being restricted while you're away.
-With a Creation Credit Card, as with all the best credit cards for travel, your account is monitored 24 hours a day, 7 days a week for unusual activity.
+With a Creation Credit Card, your account is monitored 24 hours a day, 7 days a week for unusual activity.
 If we know you’re travelling abroad we know to expect international card use.

 It’s also essential to make sure your contact details are up to date so that if we need to we can contact you when you are away.

-It’s safer to carry your credit card than cash and like all the best credit cards to use abroad, our credit cards are accepted all over the world, wherever you see the MasterCard logo.
+Our credit cards are accepted all over the world, where you see the Mastercard logo.
 Remember to always be careful with your credit card, don’t let anyone take it away to take the payment and always cover the key pad with your hand when entering your PIN.

 Also any transactions that you don't recognise will be investigated thoroughly.

-The best credit card to use abroad is one that allows you to monitor and manage your account online so when you’re on holiday you can still check your balance and recent transactions.
+Creation issued credit cards allow you to monitor and manage your account online so when you're on holiday you can still check your balance and recent transactions.
 Help to manage your spending when you’re abroad by setting up free personalised text alerts to let you know when you get near to your credit limit and weekly updates on your balance so that you know how much you can spend.